 If you plan to set up camp, the Arkansas Headwaters Recreation Area operates six sites along the water.
 From convenient river access and a small outdoor amphitheater at Ruby Mountain to Five Points’ observation deck over the river, there’s a location to appeal to all types of campers.

 The Arkansas River is widely considered the most popular whitewater-rafting destination in the U.S., and the greatest way to experience the canyon’s magnificence is on the water that runs through it.
-Numerous outfitters organize trips down the river throughout the spring and summer.
+Numerous outfitters organize trips down the river throughout the spring and summer, and you'll find options for everyone including people with disabilities, families and beginners.
 Relish the thrill of class II and III rapids, as well as calmer sections that allow you to truly appreciate the stunning scenery as you gaze up to the surrounding walls.

 Extend Your Trip

 Photo credit: Flickr/Bureau of Land Management, Bob Wick